-- I. A population of "individuals," each having a fitness, which is measured. - 2.
-The fittest individuals are chosen to breed a new population/generation of offspring, inheriting fitter traits and genotypes. - 3.
-Return to 1.
-(Iterate)

-In breeding, the GA uses the processes of:

-- Selection of parents to breed new offspring, - Crossover of parents' chromosomes to pass on a mixture of their two genotypes, and - Random mutation of some genes.
+- 1. A population of "individuals," each having a fitness, which is measured. - 2.
+The fittest individuals chosen to breed a new population of offspring, inheriting fitter traits and genotypes. - 3.
+Return to 1. - In breeding, the GA uses the processes of: - Selection of parents to breed new offspring, - Crossover of parents' chromosomes to pass on a mixture of their two genotypes, and - Random mutation of some genes.